The Primates found in Uganda -Ugnda is home to 20 species of Primates

 119. Pottos:

 Potto (Perodicticus potto) is a bush bear, tree bear, or softly-softly, slow-moving tropical African Primate.
 The potto is a nocturnal tree dweller found in rainforests from Sierra Leone eastward to Uganda.
 It has a firm grip and clings tightly to branches, but when necessary, it can also move quickly through the units with a smooth gliding gait that makes it relatively inconspicuous.
-It feeds on fruit, small animals, and insects (especially larvae) and curls to sleep daily in tree hollows.
+It feeds on fruit, small animals, insects (especially larvae) and curls to sleep daily in tree hollows.
 Its length is about 35 cm (14 inches), excluding its furry 5–10 cm (2–4 inches) tail.

 It has large eyes, sturdy limbs, stub-like second fingers and toes, annual fur, and grizzled reddish.
 A ridge of short, blunt spines formed by the neck vertebrae runs down the nape.
 The spines are covered by thin, highly innervated skin and are thought to be sensitive to potential predators’ movements when the potto tucks its head between its arms in a defensive posture.
 Gestation is six months; single young are typical.
 The medium-sized sloth-like creature can be found on nocturnal walks in Kibale Forest.
 It can also be found at Bwindi Impenetrable Forest and Queen Elizabeth Park.